rubygems/bundler/DEVELOPMENT.md

 Early releases require heavy testing, especially across various system setups.
 We :heart: testers, and are big fans of anyone who can run `gem install bundler --pre` and try out upcoming releases in their development and staging environments.

-As of September 3 2012, there is no current prerelease or beta version of Bundler.
+There may not always be prereleases or beta versions of Bundler.
 That said, you are always welcome to try checking out master and building a gem yourself if you want to try out the latest changes.

 # Translations